Building a FlashCard SaaS Platform with Claude AI in One Month

 Advanced Analytics

-Visualize learning progress with retention curves, identify weak areas, and track study streaks to understand what’s working
+Visualise learning progress with retention curves, identify weak areas, and track study streaks to understand what’s working

 📱